rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 * Policy Engine (**PEngine** or **PE**)
 * Fencing daemon (**STONITHd**)

 The CIB represents the cluster configuration and the current state of all cluster resources.
-The contents of the CIB are automatically synchronized across the entire cluster and used by the PEngine to calculate the ideal cluster state and how it should be achieved.
+The contents of the CIB are automatically synchronized across the entire cluster and used by the PEngine to calculate how to achieve the ideal cluster state.

 The list of instructions is then provided to the Designated Controller (DC).
 Pacemaker centralizes all cluster decisions by electing one of the CRMd instances as master.

 The DC executes the PEngine's instructions in the required order, transmitting them either to the local LRMd or to the CRMd of the other nodes via Corosync or Heartbeat.

-In some cases, it may be necessary to stop nodes in order to protect shared data or enable their recovery.
+In some cases, it may be necessary to stop nodes to protect shared data or enable their recovery.
 Pacemaker comes with STONITHd for this purpose.

 #### Stonith

 Stonith is a component of Pacemaker.
-It stands for Shoot-The-Other-Node-In-The-Head, a recommended practice for ensuring that the malfunctioning node is isolated as quickly as possible (shut down or at least disconnected from shared resources), thus avoiding data corruption.
+It stands for Shoot-The-Other-Node-In-The-Head, a recommended practice for ensuring the isolation of the malfunctioning node as quickly as possible (shut down or at least disconnected from shared resources), thus avoiding data corruption.

 An unresponsive node does not mean that it can no longer access data.
 The only way to ensure that a node is no longer accessing data before handing over to another node is to use STONITH, which will either shut down or restart the failed server.

-STONITH also has a role to play in the event of a clustered service failing to shut down.
+STONITH also has a role to play if a clustered service is failing to shut down.
 In this case, Pacemaker uses STONITH to force the entire node to stop.

 #### Quorum management

 The quorum represents the minimum number of nodes in operation to validate a decision, such as deciding which backup node should take over when one of the nodes is in error.
 By default, Pacemaker requires more than half the nodes to be online.

-When communication problems split a cluster into several groups of nodes, quorum is used to prevent resources from starting up on more nodes than expected.
+When communication problems split a cluster into several groups of nodes, quorum prevents resources from starting up on more nodes than expected.
 A cluster is quorate when more than half of all nodes known to be online are in its group (active_nodes_group > active_total_nodes / 2 ).

 The default decision when quorum is not reached is to disable all resources.

 Case study:

-* On a **two-node cluster**, since quorum can **never be reached** in the event of a node failure, it must be ignored or the entire cluster will be shut down.
+* On a **two-node cluster**, since reaching quorum **is not possible**, if there is a node failure, it must be ignored or the entire cluster will be shut down.
 * If a 5-node cluster is split into 2 groups of 3 and 2 nodes, the 3-node group will have quorum and continue to manage resources.
 * If a 6-node cluster is split into 2 groups of 3 nodes, no group will have quorum.
 In this case, pacemaker's default behavior is to stop all resources to avoid data corruption.